DB2-Samples/db2jupyter/installation.md

 To create a connection to DB2 with the Python DB2 extensions you must install the ibm_db package.
 This package adds appropriate database commands to Python so that it can access the data directly.
 The ibm_db package is not available as part of the Anaconda/Miniconda package so you need to use a different command to install it.

-For the MacOS and Linux environments, a compiler is already installed that will build the ibm_db extensions.
+For the Linux environments, a compiler is already installed that will build the ibm_db extensions.
 You only need to issue the following command to install the DB2 drivers:
 ```
 easy_install ibm_db
 ```